haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <details style="background-color:#DAE4E7"><summary><b>See answer:</b>
 </summary>
-<p>Two cross-links for C82 are heavily violated with distances >50A.
+<p>Two cross-links for C82 are heavily violated with distances up to ~50A.
 Clearly this model does not stastify all crosslinks.
 Check the restraint energy of the various clusters and examine if the one with the best (lowest) restraint energy fits the cross-links better.</p>
 </details>
 <br>